 The San Francisco General Hospital (SFGH) Bond is the first in a series to address the SFGH campus.
 The bond rebuilds the main hospital, but doesn’t address other brick outpatient and administrative buildings — some of which are from 1915.

-The Branch Library Improvement Program (BLIP) is well over half-way done renovating or replacing the City’s twenty-four branch libraries.
+The Branch Library Improvement Program (BLIP), renovating or replacing the City’s twenty-four branch libraries, is complete.

 The Water System Improvement Program (WSIP) is a revenue bond program funded by rate payers and managed by the Public Utilities Commission.
 This project has substantial seismic components designed to protect San Francisco and the Bay Area’s water supply in the event of an earthquake.

 In addition to the voter approved bond programs, the City performs some projects by issuing other types of debt.
-These seismic projects, such as making improvements at the Veterans’ Building, still keep us well below our limit on general fund debt.
+These seismic projects, such as the recently completed improvements at the Veterans’ Building, still keep us well below our limit on general fund debt.